 That’s why we’re keeping a close eye on the energy alternatives being proposed by governments and the provincial utility companies.
 We don’t need fracked gas as a “transitional fuel” or another megadam like Muskrat Falls in Labrador, which devastated the surrounding land and waters and violated Indigenous rights.
 Nor should Atlantic Canada be forced to accept costly and experimental small modular nuclear reactors (SMRs) and the legacy of toxic nuclear waste that comes with them.

 It’s going to take more than a good plan to persuade the decision-makers to go green.
 It’s going to require a movement.
-That means that all of us need to step up and speak up for a clean and healthy environment.
+That means all of us need to step up and speak up for a clean and healthy environment.

 We’ll be there to support and amplify your efforts whenever we can.
 Over the past few months, we’ve worked closely with concerned citizens in Nova Scotia who are calling for ecological forestry and a temporary moratorium on clear-cutting on Crown Land.
 We spearheaded a social media campaign with the Coalition for Responsible Energy for New Brunswick to raise awareness about the federal government’s misguided multi-million dollar investment in SMR technology for the province.
-We’re collaborating with North American Megadam Resistance Alliance to challenge the proposed Gulf Island project in Labrador — a megadam that would be even bigger and more environmentally devastating than Muskrat Falls.
+We’re collaborating with North American Megadam Resistance Alliance to challenge the proposed Gull Island project in Labrador — a megadam that would be even bigger and more environmentally devastating than Muskrat Falls.

 We’re just getting started.
 We hope you’ll join us.